quinix45/Fabio-Setti/content/Courses/PSYC6802/index.md

 <i class="fas fa-chalkboard-teacher"> </i> **Slides:** Click to access Lab presentations.
 To navigate slides, use left/right arrow keys (on laptop) or swipe left/right (on tablet).
 The slides are created with the <a href="https://quarto.org/docs/presentations/" target="_blank" class="inline-link">quarto</a> extension of <a href="https://posit.co/download/rstudio-desktop/" target="_blank" class="inline-link">RStudio</a> and use the <a href="https://revealjs.com" target="_blank" class="inline-link">revealjs</a> framework.

 <i class="fas fa-code"> </i> **Code:** Click to download raw R code that is used in the Lab slides.
-The code is included in a .Rmd file that is divided according to the title of each Lab slide.
+The code is included in a .qmd file that is divided according to the title of each Lab slide.

 <i class="fas fa-bullseye"> </i> **Activity:** Click to download Lab activity with practice questions.
 A Lab activity presents questions of varying difficulty related to the respective Lab.

-<i class="fas fa-check"> </i> **Activity solution:** Click to download solutions to Lab activity as a .Rmd file.
+<i class="fas fa-check"> </i> **Activity solution:** Click to download solutions to Lab activity as a .qmd file.
 The solutions presented are just one of many ways to solve the activity questions.

 <script>